Comisión Nacional de los Mercados y la Competencia

 The Comisión Nacional de los Mercados y la Competencia (English: National Commission on Markets and Competition), abbreviated as CNMC, is a Spanish independent competition regulator responsible for enforcing competition law.
 It was established by virtue of the Spanish Competition Act (Ley de Defensa de la Competencia or LDC, the competition defence act, of 3 July 2007).
 It was preceded by the Tribunal de Defensa de la Competencia (Competition Defense Court) until 1 September 2007.
+Since 2020 its president is Cani Fernández.